revel/revel/manual/i18n-messages.md

 ### Controller

-Each controller has a convenience function `Message(...)` that can be used to resolve messages.
+Each controller has a `Message(...)` function that can be used to resolve messages:

 ...

 ### Template

-...

-## Resolving the client locale

-...

-* Cookie
-* Accept-Language HTTP header
-* Default language

 ...